-A great looking pair of jeans from Canadian brand Resurgence.
+A great-looking pair of jeans from the Canadian brand Resurgence.

 Comes with full level 2 CE certification, and well-regarded brand Knox makes the armour inserts.
 The inserts are removable.

 As far as comfort goes, these jeans have a soft inner mesh material that feels like denim and keeps the garment cool.

 - CE level 2 certified